 It is possible that an exceptionally detailed vehicle, although being optimized, reaches higher polygon counts.
 In these cases, it is even more important to keep the polygon count of the L1-L4 models as close as possible to the values recommended above in order to minimize the risk of performance issues.

 This is caused by strong differences between the LOD models.
 This can be either a problem with the car's mesh, such as parts missing from an LOD, or with materials, such as parts suddenly changing color or reflection.
-It can also be caused by having consecutive LODs with a very different polygon count, causing a noticeable switch to the lower detailed one.
+It can also be caused by having LODs with a very different polygon count, causing a noticeable switch to the low detail model.

 The chassis duplicating itself when a part such as a door, a bumper or the hood falls off or the car explodes is caused by an incorrect hierachy.
+Make sure you don't have multiple objects with the same name.
 Stick to the name of the parts of default cars, use misc_x (x being any letter) for additional parts.
 It may also be caused by an incorrect gta_parts.xml in ZModeler, if the hierachy is correct and the issue happens anyway, try using this.

 This is caused by so-called normals.
 They are used to set the direction of the reflection at vertices.
 ZModeler has a calculate normals tool that can be applied to whole parts or specific vertices.
 To keep desired edges, detach the affected part before calculating.